ymattw/bash-scripting-best-practices/slides.md

 - Know what bash CAN and CAN NOT do
 - Know best practices that make scripting to be run
-- Know traps and pitfalls you want to avoid
+- Know pitfalls you want to avoid
 - Know where to get help

 ---